 Number 1?
 The first guitar I made and it’s with me to this day.
 A DIY Caster modelled after a Telecaster.
 Why Tele?
 Joe Strummer of The Clash of course!
 Not to mention Springsteen.
 It’s got some old Cat’s Whiskers pickups in it, beautiful sound though it’s not a well known brand.
 Wasn’t completely happy with the pickguard design.
 However, the main thing for me, is that it plays well and helps me write.
 That’s when you know that you’ve got a good one.

 This PRS, an SE version mind, has an interesting story.
 It was the first guitar I kind of played out loud in a guitar store.
 I liked it a lot but didn’t buy it.
-Strangely enough, no one else was buying it either as almost a year after I tried it, they reduced the price on it and well, I couldn’t refuse at that point, as I’d always wanted it.
+Strangely enough, no one else was buying it either as almost a year after I tried it, they reduced the price on it and well, I couldn’t refuse at that point.
 One P90 pickup, one volume knob, that’s it.
 All you need to make beautiful sounds.
+Or loud noise.
 This isn’t PRS’s most expensive guitar, not by a long shot, but as is usual with them, the quality is impeccable.

 One of the guitars I use, a Jaguar that gives a great clean and jangly sound.
 I’ve never been a gear snob, I’ll use what I like, whatever gives me the sound I’m looking for.
 This guitar combination is something that looked so tempting when it was released and added another sound to my arsenal of noise makers.
-Not only does it have the usual 3 position pickup sounds (Neck only/Neck and Bridge/Bridge only) but there’s an extra neck pickup mode which is darker and jazzier than the other settings.
 I changed the stock bridge out which is a common fix to this guitar model.